 We’re happy to announce that LUX Scotland have signed the Green Arts Charter, a collaborative charter designed for and by cultural organisations within the Green Arts Initiative.

-LUX Scotland will be closed from Thursday 21 December 2023 for our winter break.
+LUX Scotland will be closed from Thursday 21 December 2023 for our winter break – we will be back in the office from Monday 8 January 2024.

 We are delighted to announce Morgan Dunbar has joined the LUX Scotland team as our Project Assistant for the Aberdeen Programme.